The 30-Day Password Elimination Plan for Workforce Identity

 Activities

-• Define assurance levels required for workforce, contractors, privileged roles, etc.
+- Define assurance levels required for workforce, contractors, and privileged roles

 Outcome: A policy and assurance blueprint for moving from shared secrets to cryptographic proof.